Online banking

 To ensure that you’re protected from financial loss from an unauthorized transaction:

-- don’t share your personal identification number (PIN), password or personal security questions and answers with anyone, not even family members
+- don’t share your personal identification number (PIN), password or security questions and answers with anyone, not even family members

 - manage your banking information, including log-on IDs and passwords, according to the terms of your financial institution’s user agreement